 For this section, references to 'beneficiary' or 'beneficiaries' do not include affiliated entities (if any).

-Agreement on background
+Agreement on background - Background free from restrictions

 The beneficiaries must identify in a written agreement the background as needed for implementing the action or for exploiting its results.